-The contraceptive sponge is a soft, round piece of plastic foam with a handle attached.
-It is filled with the spermicide known as nonoxynol-9 (N-9).
-The sponge is inserted deep into the vagina before intercourse.
+The contraceptive sponge, or birth control sponge, is a soft, round piece of plastic foam with a loop for removal.
+It’s available over the counter in many drugstores.
+The sponge is filled with a spermicide known as nonoxynol-9.
+You insert the sponge deep into your vagina before sexual intercourse to prevent pregnancy.

 - Wash your hands with soap and water.